TerribleBrad/Wind-of-Kine/README.md

 #### SmoothCam
 - Presets
   - Load Preset : Modern Camera Preset
-- Following
-   - Misc
-     - Shoulder Swap Key : (Something beside C which is used for jump) Note: Will never be used.
 - Crosshair
    - Sneak Settings
       - Enable Stealth Meter Offset : Disable